 For the food lovers, like me, there is a great restaurant to visit on site.
 Kloof restaurant has a beautiful mountain view, and a great selection of food and beverages.
 They’re open for breakfast, lunch and dinner, and I can highly recommend their pizzas.
 We had the chilli, bacon and feta, and the biltong, avo, feta and olive pizza.
 Want to relax even more?
 There is both an outdoor and indoor pool.
 The indoor pool is heated and has recently been revamped, and a trip to the Wellness Centre is great if you’re looking for some extra ‘me’ time.

 Piekenierskloof Mountain Resort is not only a place to unwind and relax, and if you’re looking for something more, there are a lot of activities on offer.
 There is a children’s playground, a games room, outdoor chess, mini-golf, and bird watching.
-For the more adventurous, they offer zip lining, target shooting, hiking, and mountain bike trails.
+For the more adventurous, they offer zip lining, archery, hiking, and mountain bike trails.
 Due to the rain, we were unable to do the zip lining, but that just means we’ll have to come back (and I’m certainly okay with that!).
 It sounds fantastic.
 If you’re interested in trying it, but you’re still a little bit scared, then you can try the three-course zip line instead of the seven.
 Although something tells me you’ll want to do more as soon as you give it a try.
 Luckily, we had good weather on the day we arrived so we were able to do a bit of hiking.
 They have two trails to choose from, and it’s a great place to get some good views over the mountain range.
 An afternoon of hiking followed by an evening of pizza?
 Yeah, I could get used to that.

 There are some places I enjoy but forget easily, and there are some that I go to and immediately begin making plans to return.
 I have no doubt in my mind that I will be back at Piekenierskloof Mountain Resort.